berkayylmao/NFS-Chat-Chaos-Mod/README.md

 Simple:
 1. Start the game
 2. Wait for the in-game UI
-3. Customize, connect to Twitch, and press 'Start Chaos'
-4. Suffer
+3. Customize
+4. Connect to Twitch if you want
+5. Start the chaos
+6. <sub>Suffer</sub>

 ## How do I setup the Twitch voting?
 Simple!
 Click on the `Twitch` tab and enter the necessary information.